-After following my four-year-old and two-year-old up and down endless rows of strawberries, I finally had to put my 11-month-old down.
-He simply was too heavy!
+After following my four-year-old and two-year-old up and down endless rows of strawberries, I finally had to put my one-year-old down.
+He was too heavy!

-What happened next was gigantic lightbulb of an idea!
+What happened next was a gigantic lightbulb of an idea!

 My 11-month-old felt the strawberries through his chubby fingers and continued to squish them as he tasted in between.
 He studied the strawberries until he was pried away. (third child problems)

-I knew, that once we returned home I could make it up to him with this Edible Baby Sensory Bin.
+Once we returned home, I knew that I could make it up to him with this edible baby sensory bin.

-RELATED: Here’s how I introduce sensory play to my toddler.
+RELATED: Here’s how I introduce the sensory play to my toddler.

-Here, I placed my 11-month-old into the bin with squishy strawberries and stayed close by to make sure he did not put large pieces in his mouth.
+Here, I placed my one-year-old into the bin with squishy strawberries and stayed close to make sure he did not put large pieces in his mouth.